 How do we as the church interact with the world around us?
-Beyond seeking new members to work our programs and fund our budgets, how do we develop a new way of viewing those in the neighborhoods around our church?
 Are we more concerned with gaining members or making disciples?
 How do we make our church community more visible in our local community?
 What is the message our neighbors have received with regard to who we are?

 Learn about worship that engages the whole person.
 Explore drama, art, and other forms of visual worship.
 Visit local congregations and learn about what they are doing with regard to worship.
 Plan elements of a worship experience that includes themes from class, visits, and textbooks.

 Get to know these four key components of organizational life and apply them to your church experience.
 Through studying the five essential parts of culture, we can see more readily how the church excludes visitors and the marginalized.